mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ## Self-Managed releases

-For a feature-flagged feature to be included in a Self-Managed release, the feature flag should be removed.
+For a feature-flagged feature to be included in a self-managed release, the feature flag should be removed.

 Feature flags are generally off by default and self-managed releases do not contact the management system.
 Therefore feature flags that are not ready for a self-managed release will be automatically disabled for all self-managed releases.